 If you decide to haul in Hurricane Alley check with the various yard managers.
-Ask them how boats in their marina fared in the 2017 hurricanes?
+Ask them how boats in their marina fared in the previous hurricanes?
 Then ask them what they have done to minimize the damage the next time a hurricane comes thru.
-From reports I received in 2019, yards had done little to improve the ability of boats stored in their yard to weather the next hurricane.
-One yard was setting aside one area for boats that would pay extra to be properly stored in and attempt to make them survive a hurricane.
+From reports I received in 2019,and what I saw in my tour thru the islands February 2020 yards had done little to improve the ability of boats stored in their yard to weather the next hurricane.
+Some yards were setting aside one area for boats that would pay extra to be properly stored in an attempt to make them survive a hurricane.
 The remainder of the yard was just stored in the normal fashion almost guaranteed to blow out of the cradles next time a hurricane hits.

 However Marina Puerto del Rey’s shore side boat storage proved to be fantastically good.
 Boats were stored ashore, masts out and properly tied down.
 They suffered 2 % damage